SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Deliverables**:

 1. Provide the file `/usr/local/etc/haproxy/haproxy.cfg` generated in the `ha` container after each step.
+Three files are expected.

+   In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
+Four files are expected.

 2. Provide the list of files from the `/nodes` folder inside the `ha` container.
+   One file expected with the command output.

 3. Provide the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.
+One file expected with the command output.
+Two files are expected.

+    In addition, provide a log file containing the output of the `docker ps` console.
+One file expected.

 4. Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your